Ten Things to Consider Before Employing a Nanny

 Finding the right nanny for your family

-– If it’s working with babies or toddlers, be explicit.
-Or you require your nanny to have SEN skills or awareness – Clarify that.
+– If you require your nanny to have SEN skills or awareness, clarify what skills the nanny will need.

 Regarding short-hour roles, Nanny Shares are an increasingly popular choice for families.
-It’s where two families unite, and a nanny simultaneously cares for all the children.
+It’s where two families unite, and a nanny simultaneously cares for all the children in one of the homes.

 Header card for Nanny Shares

-The key benefit to a Nanny Share arrangement is that a nanny can paid more for a short-hours role as both families are pooling their salaries – making the position more attractive.
+The key benefit of a Nanny Share arrangement is that a nanny can be paid more for a short-hours role as both families pool their salaries, making the position more attractive.

 There’s a temptation to add elements to your search, like housekeeping (be that full or light).
 But every additional demand will diminish the pool of potential nannies for your position.

 Another important point of focus for live-out roles is proximity.
-Typically, the more local the nanny, the longer the relationship lasts – especially for short hours.
+Typically, the more local the nanny, the longer the relationship lasts.
+This is especially true for short-hour roles.

 Place of work and working environment

 As a domestic employer, you invite someone to make your home their place of work.
-And just like any other form of employment, it must be set up adequately.
+Like any other form of employment, it must be set up adequately.

 A nanny needs to have a space to care for children effectively.
 They need to be able to get on with what you are asking them to do.